Dave Kerman: 5uu's

 By the early 1980s Kerman's band was playing progressive rock and took on the name 5uu's.
-They began recording their first album in 1984 and went on to make six more albums, an EP and a single.
+They began recording their first album in 1984 and went on to make eight more albums, an EP and a single.
 5uu's were also regularly featured on Recommended Records' Quarterly Magazine installments, with specially commissioned pieces, which were available nowhere else.The band toured 25 cities in Western Europe and 14 cities in Eastern Europe during 1995.
 The 5uu's has been Kerman's principal band, for which he is best known.
 He composes most of the music for this group.